json-everything/json-everything-blog/_posts/2024/2024-06-20-joining-net-foundation.md

 ## How it's going

-I'm currently still in the onboarding process.
+I'm currently finishing up the onboarding process.
 There a [checklist](https://github.com/dotnet-foundation/projects/issues/367#issuecomment-2155296470) on my application issue that details all of the things that need to happen (or ensure have happened).

 I think the biggest change is that the project will be under a [CLA](https://dotnetfoundation.org/docs/default-source/default-document-library/contribution-license-agreement.pdf).
 I've read through it, and it basically says the contributor allows the project and .Net Foundation to distribute and potentially patent their contribution (as part of the project).
 I'm not sure anything contributed to `json-everything` will or could be patented, but I suppose it's come up enough for them to add it to the CLA.
 Outside of that, the contributor retains all rights.

 I've also moved all of the related repos into a new `json-everything` org, and I spruced up the place a bit, made all the readmes pretty.
 GitHub has done a good job of applying redirects, so everyone's links should still work.

-Then there are some housekeeping things for the repo and public announcement stuff, which...
-I expect I should probably wait for that before publishing this...
+Then there are some housekeeping things for the repos and their public announcement, which will come via their newsletter.

 ## The future